WilliamScarbro/GUAC/docs/AVOCADO_MODULES.md

 Config files are referenced in RECIPE_FILES through the CONFIG variable (see docs/RECIPE_FILE).

 Many modules require all of the parameters from another set.
-Rather than repeating parameters we use the notation \<param-set\> to refrence previously defined parameter sets.
+Rather than repeating parameters we use the notation \<param-set\> to reference previously defined parameter sets.

-When multiple configuration files are listed for a task in the RECIPE_FILE their contentents are concatenated.
+When multiple configuration files are listed for a task in the RECIPE_FILE their contents are concatenated.
 To see the resulting module configuration inspect the file argument to ```--mux-yaml``` in the logs of ```guac generate```.

 ## Environment Parameters